 Now that the record-breaking temperatures have gone, Sue is back in the swing of things with her walking groups, even managing a picnic lunch on one foray into the wilds of Leicestershire.
 The dogs have been keeping me company whilst on my watering duties in the fruit and vegetable pl0ts.
 Apart from a disappointing potato crop, it looks like the fruit and veg are going to be exceptional.

 Charlotte called in for a toasted sandwich and a natter on the 21st, Sue had just returned from a U3A ramble and I had been cutting up wood in readiness for the winter.
 Naturally, the main topic of conversation was all about Sarah’s baby.
 That evening, seven chums arrived to play pool in the garden room.
 It was over three years ago that we last met up in the Catholic Club to play pool on a Thursday, but the closure of the club and then the pandemic curtailed this activity.
 Apart from having to supply the beer or fork out 50p for each game, it felt just like old times (though a lot cheaper!)

 In another long-awaited resurrection, on Saturday (3rd) most of the family met up at Willow Bank for a BBQ, the only missing members were Jamie, Ruth and Joey who were on holiday in St. Tropez, Rocky and Nala adequately deputised for them.
-Despite having little practise at such things over the last three years, Sue surpassed herself in the preparation of the food, while I managed not to burn anything on the charcoal (the salmon was exceptional!)
+Despite having little practice at such things over the last three years, Sue surpassed herself in the preparation of the food, while I managed not to burn anything on the charcoal (the salmon was exceptional!)
 The new pool table and petanque balls got a good workout, as did the dogs during a mad 10 minutes of chasing around the garden, watched, unimpressed by the two rabbits.